Tallinn Jewish History Tour supported by a private vehicle – 4 hrs

-Join our Everything Tallinn Tour to have a deeper understanding of Tallinn in an efficient way organized professionally and led by a local guide.
+Join our Tallinn Jewish history tour to have a deeper understanding of Tallinn in an efficient way organized professionally and led by a local guide.

 You can choose to go private or join a small group of max 8 so the experience is always intimate.
 Part of the tour will be supported in a private vehicle.